WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Displays.Lcd.CharacterDisplay.md

 example: [*content]
 ---

-The following example shows how print an incrementing counter every second on the LCD display:
+The following example shows how to print an incrementing counter every second on the LCD display:

 ```csharp
 using Meadow;